 When trimming weigelas, you can use either hand trimmers or hedge clippers.
 But, be aware that weigelas trimmed with hedge clippers will not be as full as those that are hand pruned.

-Pruning Weigelas For Rejuvenation
+Pruning Weigelas for Rejuvenation

 Weigelas look best if they are mostly made up of young wood.
 This means that it is a good idea to remove old wood every few years.
 This process is called rejuvenation.
 If you are pruning weigela bushes for rejuvenation, find the branches of the bush that are old and woody.
-Typically you are looking for branches 1 ½ inches thick or bigger.
+Typically, you are looking for branches 1 ½ inches (4 cm.) thick or bigger.
 Trim these older branches out from their base on the weigela plant.

-How To Prune Weigela Shrubs For Renovation
+How to Prune Weigela Shrubs for Renovation

 If you do this kind of drastic pruning, it may take the weigela a year before it starts to bloom again.